bitleighvu/NAVEInteractionAutomation/README.md

 1. Open the folder named `NAVEInteractionAutomation` in IntelliJ
 2. On the left hand bar, select `src > main > java > StudentEngagementAuto.java`
 3. Search the file for `CHANGE`
       - You will change `CHANGE FILEPATH` with the location of residents.txt on your local computer.
 You can find this by easily dragging-and-dropping the .txt file into the Terminal application.
 Copy-and-paste that back into the program.
       - Change `CHANGE BUILDING` with either number depending on building "12" for NAS or "13" for NAE
-  - Change `CHANGE NAME` with personal number code found in RAs.txt -If you would like to receive emails, uncomment the line of code above `CHANGE EMAIL` and the same line (delete the //).
+      - Change `CHANGE NAME` with personal number code found in `RAs.txt`
+      - If you would like to receive emails, uncomment the line of code above `CHANGE EMAIL` and the same line (delete the //).
 Replace `CHANGE EMAIL` with your email.
 4. The only file you will really touch after all this initial set-up is `residents.txt`

 ## Adding & Editing Residents
 1. Open the folder named `NAVEInteractionAutomation` in IntelliJ
 2. On the left hand bar, select `src > main > java > residents.txt`
     - `residents.txt` will be the only file you're inputting resident name and info
     - Your file will *ONLY* be avaliable to you on your own computer.
 3. Use guide and example below to complete `residents.txt` to meet your needs

 ## Guide for `residents.txt`